seahax/workshop/packages/args/README.md

 ### Reusable Snippets

-If you have a lot of help text or multiple commands that share help text, it might be useful to define parts of the help text without immediately printing it.
+If you have a lot of help text or multiple commands that share help text, snippets can be defined that are not immediately printed.

 ```ts
 import { createHelpSnippet } from '@seahax/args';